Juguang, Lienchiang: History

 On May 15, 1617, sixty-nine wokou were captured alive in the area.

-In 1872, construction of Dongsha (Tungsha) Lighthouse (Dongquan Lighthouse) began.
+In 1872, construction of the Dongsha Lighthouse (Dongquan Lighthouse) began.

 In December 1939, Japanese naval forces from Taiwan occupied the islands.

-The islands were originally part of the Changle County before the ROC government evacuated to Taiwan.
-It is considered by the People's Republic of China government as part of Changle City of the Fuzhou City.
+The islands were originally part of the Changlo County (長樂縣) before the ROC government evacuated to Taiwan.
+It is still considered by the government of the People's Republic of China to be part of Changle, Fuzhou.

-In September 1953, the Changlo County (長樂縣) government was established on the islands.
+In September 1953, the Changlo County government was established on the islands.

-Western Enterprises (西方公司), a CIA front organization, had a communications base on Xiquan (Hsichuan).
+Western Enterprises (西方公司), a CIA front organization, had a communications base on Hsichuan.

 After a series of combat readiness tests carried out by MAAG were completed on April 15, 1955, the overall Chinese Nationalist defense preparations for the Matsu Islands were rated as satisfactory.
 One of the weaknesses noted was "the seriously understrength regiment garrisoning the Paichuan (White Dog) Islands group".

 In July 1956, the islands were transferred to Lienchiang County.
-The islands were divided into two townships: Xiquan and Dongquan.
+The islands were divided into two townships: Hsichuan and Tungchuan.

-On August 19, 1958, President Chiang Kai-shek visited Xiju Island (then Xiquan) and spoke to the soldiers there.
+On August 19, 1958, President Chiang Kai-shek visited Hsichuan and spoke to the soldiers there.

-In September 1960, the two townships were united into one, Paichuan (Baiquan) township.
+In September 1960, the two townships were united into one, Paichuan Township (Báiquǎn Xiāng (白犬鄉, White Dogs township)).

 On July 23, 1964, Chiang Ching-kuo visited the islands.

-On October 15, 1971, the Executive Yuan approved changing the name of the township from Baiquan Township (Paichuan, White Dogs; 白犬鄉) to Juguang Township (Chukuang; 莒光鄉).
-They also approved changing the name of Xiquan Island (Hsichuan; 西犬島) to Xiju Island (Hsiju; 西莒島) and Dongquan Island (Tungchuan; 東犬島) to Dongju Island (Tungchu; 東莒島).
+On October 15, 1971, the Executive Yuan approved changing the name of the township from Paichuan Township (白犬鄉) to Chukuang Township.
+They also approved changing the name of Hsi-ch'üan Island (Xīquǎn (西犬); Să̤-kēng; lit.
+'Western Dog') to Hsiju Island (Xījǔ (西莒)) and Tung-ch'üan Island (Dōngquǎn (東犬); Dĕ̤ng-kēng; lit.
+'Eastern Dog') to Tongchu Island (Dōngjǔ (東莒)).
+The islands were renamed based on a quote of a speech by Chiang Kai-shek, "forget not that you're in Ju" (Wú wàng zài Jǔ (毋忘在莒); Ù uông câi Gṳ̄).
+It refers to the City of Ju, where the king of Qi prepared a counterattack that retook his country from the State of Yan.
+This is an analogy of Matsu and Taiwan generally as bases of the Republic of China (ROC) to regenerate itself and one day recover mainland China from the Chinese Communist Party.

-On December 30, 1977, the 6-ton fishing boat Kuanghua 16638 was slammed by a communist vessel near the Liuchuan reefs (劉泉礁) off the coast of Chukuang.
+On December 30, 1977, the 6-ton fishing boat Kuanghua 16638 was slammed by a communist vessel near the Liuchuan reefs (劉泉礁) off the coast of Juguang.

 On September 21, 1979, and on May 3, 1980, President Chiang Ching-kuo visited the township.

 On June 18, 1993, President Lee Teng-hui visited the Dongju Elementary School.

 On June 24, 2001, Typhoon Chebi caused 3,000,000 yuan of damage on the islands.

 In the 2018 election, Mayor Hsieh Chun-Lan (謝春欗) was re-elected mayor, defeating her opponent Chen Shun-Shou (陳順壽) by over a hundred votes.
 Hsieh called for rebuilding the former township office as a resort, beautification of the township, and creation of a vibrant sight-seeing economy.